Buying Bitcoin? You Can Now Can Store it on a Hologram

 Data storage

 Holograms can hold a big chunk of data in a very small space.
-An entire portfolio of passwords and secure data can be encrypted within a single hologram.
+An entire portfolio of passwords and protected data can be encrypted within a single hologram.

 Crypto-world application